Local Number Portability Best Practices

 Simple Port: Per FCC Order 09-41 Service Providers are required to support a 1 business day order to port interval for simple LNP ports.
 By definition, simple port allows for a minimum requested due date of 1 business day (4 hour Firm Order Confirmation [FOC] plus 1 or 2 day due date).

 Non Simple Port: Service Providers have different definitions and thresholds associated to non simple LNP ports which requires the Old Service Provider to process within a minimum requested due date of 4 business days (1 day Firm Order Confirmation [FOC] plus 3 day due date).
-The due date of the first TN ported in an NPA-NXX is no earlier than five (5) Business Days after FOC receipt date.

 Project Port: Typically Old Service Providers define an LNP project as a LNP request that is above the maximum non simple port LNP order threshold.
 LNP orders that are defined as a project order result in longer FOC and due date intervals.
 Due dates and processing timelines lack definition and are often negotiated with the Old Service Provider.
 In addition to the lack of interval standardization, FCC Order 09-41 did not establish standard minimum thresholds in terms of the quantity of TNs that could be considered a LNP project.
 The result is that a number of Service Providers have established minimum thresholds of TNs, some as low as 2, that are not candidates for the 4 day non-simple porting interval.